 It is essential to address the underlying cause of cloudy water to ensure a healthy and clean environment for your fish.
 By addressing these causes and taking appropriate actions, you can eliminate cloudy water and promote the well-being of your aquatic pets.

-See also Can you add tap water to a fish tank
+See also How to safely add water to a fish tank

 Overfeeding of Fish